Europa Clipper: Funding put forward

+Formulation

-In April 2015, NASA offered to the European Space Agency to submit concepts for an additional probe to fly together with the Europa Clipper spacecraft, with a mass limit of 250 kg maximum.
+In April 2015, NASA invited the ESA to submit concepts for an additional probe to fly together with the Europa Clipper spacecraft, with a mass limit of 250 kg.
 It could be a simple probe, an impactor, or a lander.
-An internal assessment at European Space Agency (ESA) is underway to see if there is interest and funds available, opening a collaboration scheme similar to the very successful Cassini-Huygens approach.
+An internal assessment at ESA considered whether there was interest and funds available, opening a collaboration scheme similar to the very successful Cassini–Huygens approach.

 In May 2015, NASA chose nine instruments that would fly on board the orbiter, budgeted to cost about US$110 million over the next three years.
-In June 2015, NASA approved the mission concept, allowing the orbiter to move to its formulation stage, and in January 2016 it approved a lander as well.
+In June 2015, NASA approved the mission concept, allowing the orbiter to move to its formulation stage.
+In January 2016, NASA approved the addition of a lander, but this was canceled in 2017 because it was deemed too risky.
 In May 2016, the Ocean Worlds Exploration Program was approved, of which the Europa mission is part.

 In February 2017, the mission moved from Phase A to Phase B (the preliminary design phase).
 On July 18, 2017, the House Space Subcommittee held hearings on the Europa Clipper as a scheduled Large Strategic Science Missions class, and to discuss a possible follow up mission simply known as the Europa Lander.
 Phase B continued into 2019.
 In addition, subsystem vendors were selected, as well as prototype hardware elements for the science instruments.
-Spacecraft sub-assemblies will be built and tested as well.
+Spacecraft sub-assemblies were built and tested as well.

 Fabrication and assembly

 On August 19, 2019, the Europa Clipper proceeded to Phase C: final design and fabrication.

 On March 3, 2022, the spacecraft moved on to Phase D: assembly, testing, and launch.
 On June 7, 2022, the main body of the spacecraft was completed.
+By August 2022, the high-gain antenna had completed its major testing campaigns.

+By January 30, 2024, all of the science instruments were added to the spacecraft.
+In March 2024, it was reported that the spacecraft underwent successful testing and was on track for launch later in the year.
+In May 2024, the spacecraft arrived at Kennedy Space Center for final launch preparations.
+In September 2024, final pre-launch review was successfully completed, clearing the way for launch.
+In early October 2024, due to the incoming Hurricane Milton, the spacecraft was placed in secure storage for safekeeping until the hurricane passed.

+Launch

+In July 2024, the spacecraft faced concerns of delay and missing the launch window because of a discovery in June 2024 that its components were not as radiation-hardened as previously believed.
+However, over the summer, intensive re-testing of the transistor components in question found that they would likely be annealed enough to 'self-heal'.
+In September 2024, Europa Clipper was approved for a launch window opening on October 10, 2024; however, on October 6, 2024, NASA announced that it would be standing down from the October 10 launch due to Hurricane Milton.
+Europa Clipper was finally launched on October 14, 2024.